BlogOn the fieldTraining on carbon projects in Kenya

 Marie-Aude Sévin / BlueSeeds

-In addition to these workshops, Fair Carbon provided technical learning and showed us how a carbon project is organised in the field.
-We visited the Mikoko Pamoja project site in Gazi Bay and met the project team, and also the team of the Vanga Blue Forest project.
+In addition to these workshops, Fair Carbon provided with technical learning and showed us how a carbon project is organised in the field.
+We visited the Mikoko Pamoja project site in Gazi Bay and met the project team, but also the team of the Vanga Blue Forest project.

 The Mikoko Pamoja project aims to strengthen mangrove restoration and protection through the involvement and participation of local communities.
 This is achieved through conservation activities, awareness-raising and the sale of carbon credits.